 Column: Alabama's Nick Saban is Coach Killer of the SEC

-Paul Newberry Saban Dominance FootballFILE - Alabama head coach Nick Saban celebrates with his team after the BCS National Championship college football game against LSU in New Orleans, in this Monday, Jan.
+Column: Alabama's Nick Saban is Coach Killer of the SECFILE - Alabama head coach Nick Saban celebrates with his team after the BCS National Championship college football game against LSU in New Orleans, in this Monday, Jan.
 9, 2012, file photo, Alabama won 21-0.
 Saban's dominating run at Alabama is more than just wins and championships.
 He's also ruined the careers of many of his fellow SEC coaches and cost the league's other 13 schools more than $100 million in buyouts -- all in search of someone who can knock the game's greatest coach from his perch.(AP Photo/Gerald Herbert, File)

 Occasionally, they're successful.